Republished from the Tax Justice Research Bulletin – find it all there, with added blues.

 Sweden’s IFN (the Research Institute of Industrial Economics) has undertaken a fascinating project, to bring together and to analyse what seems to be the longest single-country span of tax data ever compiled.
 Published this month is the overview paper, by IFN researchers Magnus Henrekson and Mikael Stenkula.
 There’s a wealth of insight in it, and the individual papers that it draws upon, so I’ll just pick out a couple of points here.

-First, the Swedish system has seen major swings over time in both structure and scale150 years of tax data!.
+First, the Swedish system has seen major swings over time in both structure and scale.
 The authors identify three major stages: a low and stable tax-to-GDP ratio until around 1930, with consumption taxation the major component; sharply increasing tax-to-GDP to around 50% and then stable until 1990, with income taxes important, and VAT and social security contributions increasingly so; and then a declining tax-to-GDP ratio post the 1990–1991 reforms, with income taxes decreasing, wealth and inheritance and gift taxation abolished, and a growing relative reliance on consumption tax and social security contributions.

 Two areas in which the research could be usefully extended are to consider the associated developments in inequality (see Spotlight below), and in political representation.
 The latter is a slightly odd omission, where the authors motivate the work by setting out the other four of the five Rs of taxation.